tao-cumplido/eslint-plugin-style/README.md

 -  `caseGroups`: When `true`, import names need to be grouped by case before sorting.
 -  `sortExports`: Whether to sort deferred export groups, i.e. all statements that export from another module.
 -  `typesInGroup`: Where to place type imports/exports in groups with mixed type and value imports/exports.
 TypeScript only!
+-  `inlineTypes`: Where to place inline type imports/exports with mixed type and value imports/exports.
+TypeScript only!

 For all other possible settings, see [String#localeCompare](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare).